kangting/constant_terSIDH/README.md

 - Per‑path cofactor selection for kernel reduction (real/dummy suffixes) to ensure the kernel point has exact order `primes[i]` at every step (including degree‑4).
-- Fixed‑iteration Montgomery ladder is used in the key‑independent “prep” phase to mitigate timing variance from differing scalar bitlengths.
+- Fixed‑iteration Montgomery ladder is used in the key‑independent phase to mitigate timing variance from differing scalar bitlengths.
 - Constant‑time conditional moves (cmov) are used for path selection and state updates.